-The Parties shall jointly select and be equally responsible for compensating no fewer than three but no more than five arbitrators to act as hearing officers for appeals under Section 1.5 of this Policy.
-Such arbitrators shall have appropriate expertise in matters under this Policy and shall be active members in good standing of a state bar.
+The Parties shall jointly select and be equally responsible for compensating one or more arbitrators to act as hearing officers for appeals under Section 1.5 of this Policy.
+Selected arbitrators shall have appropriate expertise in matters under this Policy and shall be active members in good standing of a state bar.
 Unless the Parties mutually determine otherwise, each arbitrator shall serve a minimum two-year term, after which he or she may be discharged by either Party upon written notice to the arbitrator and other Party.
 The arbitrators' fees and expenses shall be shared equally by the Parties.

-The selected group of arbitrators shall designate one of its members to be the Notice Arbitrator, who also will be responsible for assignment of the appeals.
+The Parties shall designate a Notice Arbitrator, who also will be responsible for assignment of the appeals.
 Prior to the first preseason game, the Notice Arbitrator will ensure that at least one arbitrator is assigned to cover every Tuesday of the playing season through the Super Bowl.
 Appeals will automatically be assigned to the arbitrator assigned to cover the fourth Tuesday following the date on which the Player is notified of discipline.
-During the off-season, the Notice Arbitrator shall assign appeals on a rotating basis such that a hearing may be scheduled within thirty (30) days of the issuance of the notice of discipline.
+During the off-season, the Parties will coordinate with the Notice Arbitrator to ensure that an arbitrator is available on at least two dates each month between February and June, and on five dates each month in July and August.
+Off-season hearings will be scheduled within thirty (30) days of the issuance of the notice of discipline unless the Parties agree otherwise.